 The MPO continues to consider climate change in transportation planning through its ongoing work.
-Through the Air Quality Conformity Determinations and Support program (page 5-XX), the MPO integrates climate-change concerns and emission-reduction opportunities into the LRTP, TIP, and other activities, and continues to coordinate with MassDOT to implement its GreenDOT policy (see Section 1.3.2).
-MPO staff supports all-hazards planning as part of 3C Planning and MPO Support Activities (page 5-XX) and has continued to update its all-hazards data resources and monitor climate change adaptation planning and activities.
-During FFY 2016, MPO staff also will continue to monitor MassDOT vulnerability assessments-including results of the 2013-14 FHWA-funded climate resilience pilot focused on the Central Artery and its Climate Change Adaptation Plan: Phase I Transportation Asset Vulnerability Assessment-and consider opportunities to incorporate findings into the MPO's planning for climate change.
+Through the Air Quality Conformity and Support Activities program (page 5-13), the MPO integrates climate-change concerns and emission-reduction opportunities into the LRTP, TIP, and other activities, and continues to coordinate with MassDOT to implement its GreenDOT policy (see Section 1.3.2).
+MPO staff supports all-hazards planning as part of 3C Planning and MPO Support (page 5-3) and has continued to update its all-hazards data resources and monitor climate change adaptation planning and activities.
+During FFY 2016, MPO staff also will continue to monitor MassDOT vulnerability assessments-including results of the 2013-14 FHWA-funded climate resilience pilot focused on the Central Artery and MassDOT's Climate Change Adaptation Plan: Phase I, Transportation Asset Vulnerability Assessment-and consider opportunities to incorporate findings into the MPO's planning for climate change.